• Skip to primary navigation

 • Another trick for quickly chopping bacon is to use sharp kitchen shears instead of a knife.

-• For the best results, I urge you to use fresh green beans in this recipe, not frozen or canned.
+• For the best results, use fresh green beans, not frozen or canned.

 • You can use packaged bacon bits and cook the green beans in 2 tablespoons of butter.